 Remarkably, Dr Hunter’s appalling actions has done modern day giants an enormous service.
-In 2011, a report was published by a team of British and German scientists, led by Dr Marta Korbonits, who had extracted two of Byrne’s molar teeth to examine its DNA.
+In 2011, a report was published by a team of British and German scientists, led by Dr Marta Korbonits, who extracted two of Byrne’s molar teeth to examine their DNA.

 Known as the “gigantism gene”, this causes uncontrolled body growth.
 It also matched exactly with genes found in four modern day ‘giants’ who live relatively close to Byrne’s birthplace in Co.
 Derry.